naveenagarwal/weather/README.md

 **To change the api keys for geocoder or darksky api, change the values in config/environment/development.js file or dependign on the environment you are ruinng the application.**

 # lib Directory
-It has weather.js class which uses dependency injection and expects client class reference when initialized, and weather-darksky.js client specific class which implements the client specific behaviour to make request to the weather api.
+It has weather.js class which uses dependency injection and expects client class reference as parameter when initialized, and weather-darksky.js client specific class which implements the client specific behaviour to make request to the weather api.

 # middleware Directory